MicrosoftDocs/OfficeDocs-DeployOffice/office/ltsc/2024/overview.md

 ## Support duration

 Office LTSC 2024, including Project and Visio, receive five years of Mainstream Support.
 After this period, there will be no Extended Support for these products.
-For more information, see [Microsoft Lifecycle Policy](/lifecycle/).
+For more information, see [Fixed Lifecycle Policy](/lifecycle/policies/fixed).

 ## What changed in Office LTSC 2024?